-Can I still stream services like Netflix, Disney + and Amazon Prime through my TV bundle?
+Can I still stream services like Netflix, Disney + and Amazon Prime?

 Yes, Sky, Virgin Media, Freeview and BT make it easy for you to watch your favourite streaming services through the set top box or directly from the TV app.

-Which broadband providers offer channels like Sky Sports and Sky Cinema?
+Which providers offer channels like Sky Sports and Sky Cinema?